zitadel/zitadel/docs/docs/concepts/features/selfservice.md

 :::info
 You can pre-select a given organization by passing the scope `urn:zitadel:iam:org:domain:primary:{domainname}` in the authorization request.
 This will force users to register only with the specified organization.
-Also the branding and login settings (e.g. Social Login Providers) are directly shown to the user.
+Furthermore the branding and login settings (e.g. Social Login Providers) are directly shown to the user.
 :::

 ### Local account

-Allows unauthenticated and users, who are not yet in the given organization, to create an account (register) themselves.
+Allows anonymous users and authenticated users, who are not yet in the given organization, to create an account (register) themselves.

 - Mandatory profile fields
 - Set password
 - Accept terms of service and privacy policy
-- User receives an email with an one-time code
+- User receives an email with an one-time code for verfication purpose
 - User has to enter the one-time code to finish registration
-- User can re-quest a new one-time code
+- User can re-request a new one-time code

 The user is prompted on first login to setup MFA.
-This step is mandatory in case MFA is enforced in the login policy.
+This step can be made mandatory if MFA is enforced in the login policy.

 ### Existing Identity / SSO / Social Login

-Allows unauthenticated and users, who are not yet in the given organization, to register with an external identity provider.
+anonymous users and authenticated users, who are not yet in the given organization, to register with an external identity provider.
 An external identity provider can be a Social Login Provider or a pre-configured identity provider.

 - Information from the external identity provider is used to pre-fill the profile information